Brown Line (CTA)

 The Brown Line of the Chicago "L" system, is an 11.4 mi route with 27 stations between Chicago's Albany Park neighborhood and downtown Chicago.
 It runs completely above ground and is almost entirely grade-separated.
 It is the third-busiest 'L' route, with an average of 35,176 passengers boarding each weekday in 2024.

-Before CTA lines were color-coded in 1993, the Brown Line was known as the Ravenswood Route; specifically, the series of stations from Belmont to Kimball were called the Ravenswood branch.
+Before CTA lines were color-coded in 1993, the Brown Line was known as the Ravenswood Route; specifically, the section that runs from Belmont to Kimball is called the Ravenswood branch.
 Accordingly, the Kimball-Belmont shuttle service was called the Ravenswood Shuttle.

 Route

 A Brown Line train crosses the north branch of the Chicago River.

 Between Rockwell and Western stations a ramp carries Brown Line trains from ground-level to elevated tracks.